python/cpython/Doc/library/pathlib.rst

       directory

-   If the path was generated from :meth:`Path.iterdir` then this attribute is initialized with information about the file type gleaned from scanning the parent.
+   If the path was generated from :meth:`Path.iterdir` then this attribute is initialized with some information about the file type gleaned from scanning the parent directory.
 Merely accessing :attr:`Path.status` does not perform any filesystem queries.

    To fetch up-to-date information, it's best to call :meth:`Path.is_dir`, :meth:`~Path.is_file` and :meth:`~Path.is_symlink` rather than methods of